 Exits for people with disabilities

-Current Disability Discrimination legislation requires a provision of suitable fire exits for disabled people.
-In some buildings, it might be a good idea to have a number of dedicated exit routes for people with impaired mobility where the normal fire exits are not suitable.
+Current Equality legislation requires a provision of suitable fire exits for disabled people.
+In some buildings, it might be possible to have a number of dedicated exit routes for people with impaired mobility where the normal fire exits are not suitable.
 In situations where exit routes need to be marked as suitable for wheelchair users, special exit signs are available which show a wheelchair symbol next to the usual fire exit symbols, arrow and text.

-In some larger buildings, it might be necessary to provide 'refuge points' for disabled or elderly people to wait for assistance.
+In some larger buildings (on more than one storey level), it might be necessary to provide 'refuge points' for disabled or elderly people to wait for assistance.
 This is necessary because most lifts cannot be used in the event of fire as people might be put in greater danger if the lift doors open onto the fire itself.
 Refuge areas usually need to have some form of intercom or communications system and must be protected against fire by means of fire doors.

 Fire and Emergency Assembly Point